 Volume Local Roads manual is intended for application in the design of new construction or improvements to existing very low-volume roads.
 These guidelines apply in both urban and rural areas.

-The design guidelines enable designers to apply design criteria that are generally less restrictive than those used on higher volume roadways.
+The design guidelines enable designers to apply design criteria that are generally less restrictive than those used on higher-volume roads.
 The risk assessment upon which these guidelines are based shows that these less restrictive design criteria can be applied on low-volume roads without compromising safety.

-AASHTO manuals can be purchased at the AASHTO Bookstore website.
+AASHTO manuals can be purchased at the AASHTO bookstore website.

 DESIGN CONSIDERATIONS